h8d13/KAES-ARCH/README.md

 ### More info:
 - Arch ISO size: 1,4 GB
-- Total download size avg: 5-6GB Space on disk: ~10GB with Steam downloaded.
+- Total download size avg: 5-6GB Space used on disk: 8,4GB
+- With Steam/Firefox:(700mb download) Space used on disk: 9,6 GB

 - With decent internet total install time should be around 20-30 minutes.